-The curriculum for Post-MSN Certificates is individualized on a per-student basis to meet the learning and career objectives of each student.
+The curriculum for Post Graduate Certificates is individualized on a per-student basis to meet the learning and career objectives of each student.

 - UMSL Nursing Homepage

-- University Bulletin Post-MSN Program and Course Information
+- University Bulletin Post Graduate Nursing Program and Course Information

-Nurses holding a Master of Science of Nursing (MSN) from an accredited university are eligible to take coursework to achieve a Post-MSN Graduate Certificate in an area of Advanced Nursing Practice (ANP).
+Nurses holding a graduate degree in nursing from an accredited university are eligible to take coursework to achieve a Post Graduate Certificate in an area of Advanced Nursing Practice (ANP).
 Program requirements are tailored to the individual student, depending on past academic work, clinical experience, the student’s goals, and specialty requirements.
 This individualization affects the length of the program and the specific plan of study for each student and certificate.
 Upon completion of the post-graduate requirements, a graduate certificate is awarded by the College of Nursing and Graduate School.
 Graduates are eligible to apply to take board certification exams in the advanced practice role and population for which they have been prepared.

 - Family Nurse Practitioner